dahlia/fedify/docs/manual/send.md

 [Object Integrity Proofs][FEP-8b32] is a mechanism to ensure the integrity of ActivityPub objects (not only activities!) in the fediverse.
-It shares the similar concept with [HTTP Signatures](#http-signatures), but it has more functionalities and is more flexible.
-For example, it can be used for [forwarding from inbox] and [several other cases] that HTTP Signatures cannot handle.
+It shares the similar concept with [Linked Data Signatures](#linked-data-signatures), but it has more functionalities and is more flexible.
 However, as it is relatively new, it is not widely supported yet.

 Fedify automatically includes the integrity proof of activities by signing them with the sender's private key if the [actor keys dispatcher is